dhunganabibek/aws-certification-notes/README.md

 ## AWS Detective

-operatates across multiple aws account and analyze the root cause of the issue.
+Operatates across multiple aws account and analyze the root cause of the issue.

 ## AWS Inspector